Fabio Scherer

-Fabio Luca Scherer (born 13 June 1999) is a racing driver from Switzerland, currently competing in the endurance racing, representing Inter Europol Competition in the FIA World Endurance Championship.
+Fabio Luca Scherer (born 13 June 1999) is a racing driver from Switzerland, currently competing in the Deutsche Tourenwagen Masters for HRT Ford Performance.

 Scherer started his single-seater career in 2016, staying in Formula 4 series for two seasons.
 In 2018 he moved to 2018 FIA Formula 3 European Championship, racing for Motopark Academy.
 Scherer then competed for Charouz Racing System in the new FIA Formula 3 Championship for 2019.

 Since 2021 he competes in the endurance racing, taking on the FIA World Endurance Championship including 24 Hours of Le Mans, European Le Mans Series and IMSA SportsCar Championship.

 Sportscar career

 2020: DTM debut

 For the 2020 season, Scherer would migrate to sportscar racing, driving an Audi RS5 Turbo DTM for the Audi Sport Team WRT in the Deutsche Tourenwagen Masters.
 He experienced a challenging campaign, only breaking through to score points at the Zolder Circuit, where he finished fifth on two occasions.
 The Swiss driver ended up 16th in the standings, last of all full-time competitors.